nabeel-oz/qlik-py-tools/docs/README.md

 ## Introduction
-Qlik's advanced analytics integration provides a path to making modern algorithms more accessible to the wider business audience.
+Qlik's advanced analytics integration provides a path to making modern data science algorithms accessible to the wider business audience.
 This project is an attempt to show what's possible.

 This repository provides a server side extension (SSE) for Qlik Sense built using Python.
 The intention is to provide a set of functions for data science that can be used as expressions in Qlik.

-Sample Qlik Sense apps are also included and explained so that the techniques shown here can be easily replicated.
+Sample Qlik Sense apps are included and explained so that the techniques shown here can be easily replicated.

 The current implementation includes: